youssefghamry/YoussefGhamry/README.md

 # Hi there!
 Welcome to my GitHub Profile! ✨

 ## <img src="./assets/waving-hand.webp" width="4%"> My name is youssef ghamry, an aspiring technophile. <img src="./assets/waving-hand.webp" width="4%">

-I am eager to work in a dynamic, stimulating, and demanding workplace that will provide me chances to put my knowledge and talents to use.
+- I am eager to work in a dynamic, stimulating, and demanding workplace that will provide me chances to put my knowledge and talents to use.
 My current position involves a change in both my profession and lifestyle.
 I welcome new challenges and am always eager to learn more about the things I do or impart what I have learned.
 A joyful heart makes me a better person, a better listener, and a better friend.
 It will undoubtedly aid me in successfully developing both my personal growth and that of your business.

-I have more than 3 years of expertise as a web programmer.
+- I have more than 3 years of expertise as a web programmer.

-Languages used in website development and design
+- Languages used in website development and design
-•	HTML / CSS
+- [x]  HTML / CSS
-•	Vue.js/NodeJS / React JS/ JS
+- [x]  Vue.js/NodeJS / React JS/ JS
-•	 Laravel / Bootstrap / jQuery
+- [x]   Laravel / Bootstrap / jQuery
-•	php / Sql /MySQL
+- [x]  php / Sql /MySQL

-Site construction and design tools include:
+- Site construction and design tools include:
 •	WordPress
-•	Joomla
+- [x]  	Joomla
-•	Magento
+- [x]  	Magento
-•	OpenCart
+- [x]  	OpenCart
-•	Illustrator
+- [x]  	Illustrator
-•	 Photoshop
+- [x]  	 Photoshop

-Services:
+- Services:
-• Website design
+- [x]   Website design
-• Website development
+- [x]  Website development
-• WordPress development
+- [x]  WordPress development
-• Magento development
+- [x]  Magento development
-• OpenCart development
+- [x]   OpenCart development
-• DUBAL development
+- [x]  DUBAL development

 	Academic degree: Bachelor of Information Systems

-Business details
+- Business details

-Ultimate Developer Roles and Responsibilities
+- Ultimate Developer Roles and Responsibilities
-• Select web page design and structure
+- [x]   Select web page design and structure
-• Develop features to improve the user experience
+- [x]   Develop features to improve the user experience
-• Balance functional and aesthetic design.•  Make sure web design is capable of using a smartphone
+- [x]   Balance functional and aesthetic design.
+- [x]    Make sure web design is capable of using a smartphone
-• Create a reusable code for future use
+- [x]   Create a reusable code for future use
-• Make sure web pages are improved for the best speed and scalability
+- [x]   Make sure web pages are improved for the best speed and scalability
-•  Employ a variety of coding languages to design web pagesThe skills requirements
+- [x]    Employ a variety of coding languages to design web pagesThe skills requirements

-•  Get a degree in computer science or a similar field
+- [x]    Get a degree in computer science or a similar field
-•  Master coding languages such as  HTML,    CSS,  JavaScript and printing,
+- [x]    Master coding languages such as  HTML,    CSS,  JavaScript and printing,
-• Experience with preset CSS  processors
+- [x]   Experience with preset CSS  processors
-• Experience with front end frames (corner)
+- [x]   Experience with front end frames (corner)
-• Experience in RESTFUL  services and APIs
+- [x]   Experience in RESTFUL  services and APIs
-•  Understand the principles of improving search engines
+- [x]    Understand the principles of improving search engines
-• Experience with GitHub systems • Have excellent problem solving skills
+- [x]   Experience with GitHub systems - [x]   Have excellent problem solving skills
-• Master communication with team members, presidents and customers
+- [x]   Master communication with team members, presidents and customers
-• Enjoy good skills in dealing with others
+- [x]   Enjoy good skills in dealing with others